 Was the oral presentation in alignment with the written abstract?
 Did the presenter explain the key concept(s) well enough so that a well-educated listener could follow his/her main train of thought?
 Was the presenter able to keep the audience's attention throughout the presentation?
 Was the presentation well organized with respect to its look-and-feel (e.g., large enough fonts, suitable colors, readable graphics, etc.)?
 Was the presentation's content organized in a logical manner?
 Did the presenter answer questions from the audience in a satisfactory manner?
 Did the presenter provide the correct amount of background material so that the general SLAS audience can understand the subject?
 Did the audience seem excited by the presentation?

-Each candidate presentation will be judged on a scale of 1 to 5 (with 5 being the best possible score; integers only).
-There is a maximum of 20 points possible.
+Each candidate presentation will be judged on a scale of 1 to 5 (with 1 being the best possible score; integers only).
 The scores of all judges will be consolidated for the final decision.